When Did Tithes End?

 The New Testament Begins

 The “it” in “It is finished” refers to the Mosaic Law (including tithing).
 How do we know this?
-All we have to do is look at what happened when those words were spoken.
+Let’s look at what happened when those words were spoken.
 And what was that?
-The Temple curtain (veil) was torn from top to bottom (Matthew 27: 50-51).
+The Temple curtain (veil) ripped from top to bottom (Matthew 27: 50-51).

 What does this even mean?